Packaging Your Pitch: Raising Seed

 b) Acceptance into an accelerator or incubator program.

 At the earliest stage of a business that intends to scale, investors are buying you, your network, your acumen, and your hustle.
-Even the best laid plans often result in a fundamental business pivot, and investors want to know why you, specifically you, are the best one to relentlessly hunt down success.
+Even the best laid plans often result in a fundamental business pivot, and investors want to know why you, specifically you, are the best one (along with your team) to relentlessly hunt down success.

 Important note: likes, followers, media, traffic, and awards are all vanity metrics.
 That’s not validation.
 Fans ≠ Customers.

-The next piece an investor will consider is your industry.
+Assuming you’re raising venture (whether or not you should pursue this path is another discussion) means outsized returns are expected.
+There should be strong implications horizontally across multiple industries or why you can potentially own an industry if it’s a niche focus.
 Are you going up against giant incumbents who own the space or are there other nimble startups disrupting at speed?
 What allows you to squeeze in and carve out market share?

+Lastly, if you’re harping on a gap in the market — be sure there’s a market in the gap.
 Just because a function isn’t fulfilled, doesn’t mean there’s demand.
 It’s on you to prove it.
+Everything ties back to reducing risk.

-Take a cue from Douglas Adams and one of my favorite books:
+Take a cue from one of my favorite books and Don’t Panic.

-At the early stage, most of the investment is in you as a founder.
 If you’re not finding traction… experiment and iterate, but do it thoughtfully.
-Measure everything.
-Data driven decisions (even with few data points) speak to your management style.
-Find the balance between diligent strategy and rapid hustle.
+Data driven decisions (even with few data points) speak to your leadership and management style.
+You want to exemplify a balance between strategic overview and mastery of nuanced detail.

 You may have the whole equation down: right founder, right product, right time, right industry — but this doesn’t guarantee investment or success.